Economics (ECON)

 ECON 430 International Macroeconomic Policy (3 credits)

-Prerequisite(s): ECON 370 or departmental approval.
+Prerequisite(s): ECON 208.
+Restriction(s): Major or minor within School of Business.
 This course deals with macroeconomic policies in an international economy.
 It begins with examining the effects of exchange rate changes on the nation's current account and then extends the analysis to the impact created on the economy as a whole.
 In addition, the course introduces students to the policy mix used in the United States and the European Union to achieve internal and external balance.
-May be repeated for a maximum of 9 credits.

 ECON 438 Advanced Seminar in Economics (3 credits)

-Prerequisite(s): ECON 206 or ECON 207; and ECON 208 and ECON 317 and INFO 240.
-Restriction(s): Seniors only; Economics, Economics w/conc: Business Economics and Business Administration w/conc: Economics majors only.
-A seminar designed to integrate economic theory, quantitative tools, and institutional knowledge in a series of applied issues.
-Students are required to undertake a number of specific oral and written projects that describe their understanding of key elements within the discipline.
-This course serves as a capstone for Economics students.
-Meets the Graduation Writing Requirement for majors in Economics and Business Administration with a concentration in Economics.
+Prerequisite(s): ECON 203; and ECON 206 or ECON 207 with a grade of C- or better; and ECON 208 with a grade of C- or better; ECON 390.
+Restriction(s): Economics major or Economics major with concentration in Asset Management only; Juniors or Seniors only.
+This course is a seminar designed to integrate economic theory, quantitative tools, and institutional knowledge in a series of applied issues like price elasticity of demand, market structure, fiscal and monetary policies, international trade.
+Students are required to undertake a number of oral and written projects that describe their understanding of key elements within the discipline, like the production and cost functions, IS-LM model, etc. This course serves as a capstone and meets the Graduation Writing Requirement for students majoring in Economics or Economics with a concentration in Asset Management.

 ECON 439 Advanced Seminar in Economics: Honors I (3 credits)